Old World silverside: Subfamilies and genera

+The oldest known Old World silverside is "Atherina" macrocephala Agassiz, 1835 from the Early Eocene-aged Monte Bolca site of Italy.
+The fossil genus †Hemitrichas Peters, 1877 contains multiple species commonly found in late Eocene to early Miocene fossil deposits of Europe.

 Subfamily Craterocephalinae

-Origin and Characteristics of genus Craterocephalus
+Origin and characteristics of genus Craterocephalus

 In the silverside family Atherinidae, the genus Craterocephalus is the only one containing primarily freshwater species and is the most speciose.
 It is also the only genus that experienced high levels of radiation in freshwater ecosystems.
 Overall, there are twenty-five species, of which twenty are freshwater organisms and five are marine fish found only in Australian coastal waters.
-Within the genus, numerous species live in Australia’s freshwater ecosystems, specifically, 18 species live in Australia, 6 in New Guinea, and 1 in East Timor.
+Within the genus, numerous species live in Australia's freshwater ecosystems, specifically, 18 species live in Australia, 6 in New Guinea, and 1 in East Timor.
 How Craterocephalus diverged from being marine water organisms is linked to the ancestors of Craterocephalinae and Atherininae, where both subfamilies lived in similar environments but were separated by a North-South disjunction around Australia.
 The separation caused one lineage to remain in Northern Australia, forming the genus Craterocephalus, which developed distinct characteristics from the other subfamily Atherininae.
 Since all of Atherinidae are primarily marine, Craterocephalus is most likely also of marine origin.